-You will need a digital recorder to capture your role-plays in order to critique your counseling skills throughout the semester.
+You will need to record audio and video of your role-plays in order to critique your counseling skills throughout the semester.
 There are various options for recording your role-plays.
 Since you must virtually meet with your partner using a video conferencing platform, I recommend using Zoom to host and record your session.
-Platforms such as Google Hangouts or FaceTime work as well, so long as you are able to screen capture a video.
+Platforms such as Google Hangouts or WebEx work as well, so long as you are able to screen capture a video.
 Please let me know if you are having difficulty establishing a platform to use and we can problem solve together.